dtoczala/watson-landing-page/README.md

 - [Watson Cognitive Developer Certification Study Guide](https://github.com/havasnewyork/IBM-Watson-Developer-Certification-Study-Guide) - a nice guide on GitHub with a nice background on core cognitive principles and concepts.
 - [Watson Developer Blog](https://developer.ibm.com/watson/blog/) - don't be fooled by the title, most of the blog entries here are more along the lines of announcements of new capabilities available with Watson.
 Some technical content here, but it's good to follow this to remain aware of the new things coming.
 - [Building With Watson](https://www.ibm.com/watson/building-with-watson-webinar.html) - source for a series of technical webcasts on a variety of different Watson and cognitive computing topics.
+- [IBM Watson - Where Do I Start?](https://joshicohen.wordpress.com/2016/11/08/ibm-watson-wdis/) - a quick blog post with links to good places to get started on your exploration of the Watson services and technology.

 **Tools**
 - [Bluemix Console Tool](http://myconsole.mybluemix.net/\#/dashboard) - Cool tool deployed on Bluemix that will show you all of your Bluemix services, spaces, applications, and organizations.